burlachenkok/burlachenkok.github.io/_posts/2021-12-14-DP-And-LowResourceDL-classes-at-KAUST-post.md

 ---
 layout: post
-title: Fall 2021 Differential Privacy and Low Resource DL classes at KAUST as CEMSE/CS Ph.D.
+title: Fall 2021 Differential Privacy and Efficient DL classes at KAUST as CEMSE/CS Ph.D.
 published: true
 ---

-This is a post about differential Privacy and Low Resource DL classes at KAUST
+This is a post about Differential Privacy and Efficient DL classes at KAUST

 ---